sythanhho/quotes/index.md

 > - Abraham Lincoln
 >"Whatever you are, be a good one."
 > - Maya Angelou
 >"Nothing will work unless you do."
+> - Nelson Mandela
+>"It always seems impossible until it's done."